Uniform confidence bands for nonparametric errors-in-variables regression: Introduction

 With all these challenges recognized in the literature, the present paper attempts to solve an even more challenging problem of constructing \textit{uniform} confidence bands for the regression function $g$ \textit{without} assuming that the measurement error distribution is known.
-To deal with unknown measurement error distribution, we assume that, in addition to an independent sample $\{ (Y_{1},W_{1}),\dots,(Y_{n},W_{n}) \}$ from the distribution of $(Y,W)$, there is an independent sample $\{ \eta_{1},\dots,\eta_{m} \}$ from the measurement error distribution where $m=m_{n} \to \infty$ as $n \to \infty$.
+To deal with unknown measurement error distribution, we assume that there is an independent sample $\{ \eta_{1},\dots,\eta_{m} \}$ from the measurement error distribution, in addition to an independent sample $\{ (Y_{1},W_{1}),\dots,(Y_{n},W_{n}) \}$ from the distribution of $(Y,W)$, where $m=m_{n} \to \infty$ as $n \to \infty$.
 (The auxiliary sample $\{ \eta_{1},\dots,\eta_{m} \}$ need not be independent from $\{ (Y_{1},W_{1}),\dots,(Y_{n},W_{n}) \}$.)
-For example, in natural science, measurement errors are often due to measuring devices; in such cases, one can obtain preliminary calibration measures in the absence of signal, which produce a sample from the measurement error distribution; see the introduction of \cite{CoLa11}, for example.
-Other real data scenarios of such additional data availability that are plausible in economics, social sciences, and biomedical sciences include: the case where validation data is available for data combination; and the case where repeated measurements (panel data) on $X$ with errors one of which is symmetrically distributed are available.
+Real data scenarios of such additional data availability that are plausible in economics, social sciences, and biomedical sciences include: the case where validation data is available for data combination; and the case where repeated measurements on $X$ with errors one of which is symmetrically distributed are available.
 These patterns of data requirements are often considered in the existing literature with measurement errors that we review below.